jackccrawford/mvllc-new/README.md

 Alternatively, you can connect your GitHub repository to Netlify for automatic deployments on push.

-## 📝 License
+## License

-This project is proprietary and confidential.
+This project is proprietary.
 Copyright © 2025 Managed Ventures LLC.
 All rights reserved.
 See the [LICENSE](LICENSE) file for details.

-## 📱 Mobile-First Design
+## Mobile-First Design

 The site is optimized for all devices with special attention to mobile responsiveness:
 - Responsive typography and layout